Chipboard vs Plywood: Strength, Weight, Price & Uses

 However, chipboard isn’t suitable for all projects over plywood because it:

-• Is not waterproof and can warp, bend, expand, and break when wet
+• It is not waterproof and can warp, bend, expand, and break when wet

 • Doesn’t hold nails and screws well